What exactly is Porteus Kiosk?

 6) It's easy to configure

 During first boot you will be presented with the Kiosk Wizard utility which, with single clicks, lets you set up your system according to your needs and preferences.
 The wizard is really straight forward and well documented.
-You will have the opportunity to try some options in real time (set homepage and wallpaper, change firefox UI layout, test screensaver, test power saving modes, etc) which should help to avoid mistakes and save time.
+You will have the opportunity to try some options in real time (set homepage and wallpaper, change browser UI layout, test screensaver, test power saving modes, etc) which should help avoiding mistakes and saving your time.
 When you are content with all kiosk settings you can burn your customized ISO straight onto writable media to complete the installation, save generated ISO on a removable device or upload it to online storage for burning on a CD/DVD later.

 7) It's lightweight